andrewrothstein/valve-infra/containers/valve-infra/README.md

    make REGISTRY=10.0.2.2:8088 CONTAINER=mupuf/valve-infra/valve-infra-$USER:latest -C containers/valve-infra/ test

+You may SSH into the VM using this,

+    make -C containers/valve-infra/ connect

  - In the QEMU window that got created, wait for the login screen
- - Press CTRL+F2 to switch to tty2, a dashboard should show the current state of the infra
+ - Press Alt,-> or CTRL+F2 to switch to tty2, a dashboard should show the current state of the infra
- - Press CRTL+F3 to switch to tty3, type root, and you should be ready to work!
+ - Press Ctrl-b c to start a new shell in the dashboard, or press CRTL+F3 to switch to tty3, type root, and you should be ready to work!

 WARNING: powering off the machine does not currently work, for reasons that are still being investigated.
 Just kill qemu when you are done!